dart-lang/site-www/src/resources/dart-3-migration.md

   - `StackTrace`
   - `StringSink`

-None of these declarations contained any implementation to inherit, and are marked as interface to signify that they are only intended as interfaces.
+None of these declarations contained any implementation to inherit.
+They are marked as `interface` to signify that they are only intended as interfaces.

 * The following declarations can no longer be implemented or extended: